Find information on how our essential services will continue to operate during the COVID-19 pandemic.

 AVL provides transmission of full-motion video images and high-quality audio between multiple locations.
 In addition, AVL can provide for the sharing of documents and images at the same time as the video conferencing.

-When can Justice AVL video conferencing be used?
+When can Communities and Justice AVL video conferencing be used?

 AVL / Video conferencing can be used to provide for: